Troy Trojans men's basketball: Highest scoring game in NCAA history

 On January 12, 1992, Troy State shattered a plethora of records during a match-up against the DeVry University Hoyas of the NAIA.
 The Trojans sported a 12–3 record while the DeVry Hoyas had a 3–15 record.
 After tip-off, Troy State scored their first basket after 54 seconds.
 The Trojans only had 15 points after the first three minutes.
 As the game settled into its soon-to-be record breaking groove, points came steadily; with 3:14 remaining in the first half, Troy eclipsed the 100-point mark.

 Within the first three minutes of the second half, the Trojans scored 26 points and had already accumulated 149 overall with 17 minutes remaining.
 It was not until 6:35 into the second half that Troy State scored their first points of the half that were not three-pointers or dunks.
 With 10 minutes remaining, Chris Greasham's three-pointer gave Troy 189, eclipsing the previous NCAA single game scoring record of 187.
-Then, with 7:53 to go, Troy State surpassed the 200-point mark, becoming the first (and only) team in college basketball history to surpass the bicentennial threshold.
+Then, with 7:53 to go, Troy State surpassed the 200-point mark, becoming the first (and only) team in college basketball history to do so.
 The scoreboard in Troy's arena was not built to display 200+ points, and so when the moment occurred, it did not display the numbers correctly (their solution was to start over at zero and work their way back up from there).
 During the second half alone, the Trojans scored 135 points, besting their minutes-old record of 123, and the 30 three-pointers in the second stanza broke the NCAA all-time game record of 25 (set previously by Troy).
 Their 51 made three-point field goals more than doubled that record, and the 109 three-point attempts record has never been seriously contested.

 When the final buzzer sounded, Troy State had won the game by a record-breaking score of 258–141.
-The score of the game quickly made national headlines across the United States, from The Seattle Times to the Miami Herald, and even into other countries.
+The score of the game quickly made national headlines across the United States, from The Seattle Times to the Miami Herald, and even in other countries.

 The game between Troy State and DeVry remains the highest single scoring game in NCAA history.
 Seven statisticians worked for 57 minutes after the game ended to complete its box score.
 Among records considered unbreakable are total points between teams (399), points by one team in one half (135), and three-pointers made and attempted (51/109) by one team in a single game.
 That season, Troy State compiled a 23–6 overall record while setting many school records along the way, including single season scoring average (121.0), field goals made and attempted (1,274/2,839), three-pointers made and attempted (444/1,303), and steals (460).
 They also set single game records of points (258), points in a half (135), field goals made and attempted (102/190), rebounds (94), assists (65), and total points between teams.